GuillaumePressiat/recode-with-mistral-finetune/README.md

 - increase : begin with LR (initial_lr) = max_lr/div_factor to reach  LR = max_lr
 - decrease : when reach  LR = max_lr decrease to  min_lr = initial_lr/final_div_factor
 Mistral recommandation for max_lr is 1.e-4.
 I have only experience long training with float16.
-With this format, the training is more instable and which have for consequence to increase the loos greatly, until sometimes an NA value (see annexe).
+With this format, the training is more instable and which have for consequence to increase the loos greatly, until sometimes an NA value (see experiments logs [logs_RF-Finetune_M7B-v0.3_12_2024.md](experiments/logs_RF-Finetune_M7B-v0.3_12_2024.md)).

 I recommand to use the following values when training is performed with flaot16 (not implemented in the actual config file):

 - optim:
   * lr: 1.e-5
   * div_factor : 5